Xieyuanai/Energy-Spectral-Efficiency-Optimization/README.md

 ●Other figures in the paper shall be easy to reproduce with the provided function files.

-●If you have any questions, please do not hesitate to contact me/xieyuan_ai@163.com.
+If you have any questions, please do not hesitate to contact me/xieyuan_ai@163.com.